Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 #### Traceability Agent resources

 The following resources are required to run the Traceability Agent.
 Copy the yaml below into a file and use the Amplify Central CLI to create the resources.
 The names of the resources can be modified.
-However, a resource may reference another resource by name, so be sure to update all occurrences fo the name in the file.
+However, a resource may reference another resource by name, so be sure to update all occurrences of the name in the file.

-If you are running the discovery agent and have already applied the resources from the [Discovery Agent resources](#discovery-agent-resources) section above, then you do not need to create the K8SCluster resource again.
+If you are running the Discovery Agent and have already applied the resources from the [Discovery Agent resources](#discovery-agent-resources) section above, then you do not need to create the K8SCluster resource again.

-If you are not running the Discovery Agent, then create the K8SCluster resource now.
+If you are not running the Discovery Agent, then create the K8SCluster resource now:

 ```yaml
 apiVersion: v1alpha1